DennisWeiss/ts3-analytics-suite/README.md

 - Storing them in a user_in_channel table
 - Simple REST Controller with plain information about users
 - small AI that finds out how close one user is related to another one
+- Web Interface, where the following data is depicted:
+    - user relations visually depicted as a weighted graph
+	- user data overview (basic info) and their estimated locations
+	- locations of all users are shown in a heatmap

 ## TODO:

-- Building website, where the following data is depicted:
 - TS3 server usage (amount of users connected),
-    - their origins (including heatmap),
-    - user relations visually depicted as a weighted graph